glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 Notes on Version 4.2.1
 ~~~~~~~~~~~~~~~~~~~~~~
 --> API cleanup: Minor extension method API revision to remove need to provide 'config' argument on BuildCacheProvider method for CacheFactoryComponentResult object
+--> API Cleanup: Minor extension method API recision to remove need to provider 'logger' argument on BuildCacheProvider method for CacheFactoryComponentResult object